NathanRodet/5hash-ticket-shop/README.md

 ENVIRONMENT="dev"
 LOCATION="northeurope"
 RESOURCE_GROUPE_NAME="rg-5hash-dev-northeurope"
+MYSQL_ADMIN_LOGIN    ="myloginsupinfo" # This is credentials and should not be push in real environment.
+MYSQL_ADMIN_PASSWORD ="Mypassword100!" # This is credentials and should not be push in real environment.
 ```

 ### Deploy Terraform backend to Azure in storage account (default to westeurope because inavailable in northeurope)